-A travelogue is similar to a blog because it is a written account of someone’s travels.
+A travelogue in creative nonfiction writing is similar to a blog because it is a written account of someone’s travels.
 It chronicles a person’s travel experiences in the form of a diary, a journal, or a series of blog posts.

-However, a travelogue is usually more formal than a blog and is often published as a book or pamphlet.
+However, travelogues are usually more formal than a blog and are often published as travel books or pamphlets.
 Despite these differences, the two genres share a common purpose: to document and share the experiences of the author in a highly personal and reflective way.

 Robert Louis Stevenson was a pioneer in travelogue writing.
 He was one of the first writers to describe the majesty and beauty of travel destinations.

 In 1885, he published The Merry Men and Other Stories, a collection of tales set on the Scottish island of Erraid.
 These stories are credited with being the first examples of tourism literature.